-Deadly 6.4 Magnitude Quake Rocks Residents Awake In Puerto Rico
+Puerto Rico Declares State Of Emergency After Quake Rocks Residents Awake

 "I've never been so scared in my life," one resident of Ponce, Nelson Rivera, told the Associated Press after fleeing his home near the epicenter of the quake. " I didn't think we would get out.
 I said: 'We'll be buried here.' "

 Tuesday's earthquake comes just a day after a major earthquake toppled a local landmark, a natural rock archway along the coast known as Punta Ventana.
-The tourist attraction collapsed into the Caribbean Sea amid the tremors.
+The tourist attraction collapsed into the Caribbean Sea amid the tremors, though no serious injuries were reported in that incident.

 NPR's Adrian Florido contributed to this report.